Resolving Degeneracies in Complex $\mathbb{R}\times S^3$ and $\theta$-KSW: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this paper we study the gravitational path-integral in the Lorentzian signature for Einstein-Hilbert (EH) Gravity including Gauss-Bonnet term, by restricting the geometries in the path-integral to $\mathbb{R} \times S^3$, with the metric characterized by lapse $N_c$ and scale-factor $q(t)$.
+In this paper, we study the gravitational path-integral in the Lorentzian signature for Einstein-Hilbert (EH) Gravity including Gauss-Bonnet term, by restricting the geometries in the path-integral to $\mathbb{R} \times S^3$ topology, with the metric characterized by lapse $N_c$ and scale-factor $q(t)$.
 Such path-integrals are exactly doable in four spacetime dimensions for Robin boundary conditions (which includes Dirichlet and Neumann BC as special cases).
-However, analysing them using WKB and Picard-Lefscehtz methods, one notices occurrence of degeneracies which prevents unambiguous application of Picard-Lefschetz methods.
-This paper makes a deep study of exploring these degenerate situations and analyses them systematically.
+However, when analyzing the integral using WKB and Picard-Lefscehtz methods, one notices the occurrence of degeneracies which prevent the unambiguous application of Picard-Lefschetz methods.
+This paper studies these degenerate situations and analyses them systematically.

 We start by first computing the gravitational path-integral with Robin boundary conditions.
 In the metric ansatz of the mini-superspace approximation within the ADM gauge, this can be computed exactly for the Gauss-Bonnet gravity.
 Although this has already been computed in past works \cite{Ailiga:2023wzl, Ailiga:2024mmt}, in the present paper we re-derive those results alternatively by using Hubbard–Stratonovich (HS) transformations, by directly computing the lapse $N_c$-integral given in Eq. (\ref{eq:TA_lps_int}).
-This later method of computing the transition amplitude wasn't done previously.
+This method of computing the transition amplitude wasn't done previously.
 The benefit of this is that it can be directly compared with the saddle and Picard-Lefschetz analysis of the lapse $N_c$-integration, where a geometric understanding exists as each $N_c$ corresponds to a specific complex spacetime metric.